Christopher-Schulze/WebRTC-Onion-Mesh/README.md

 - **Scalability**: The DHT-based design scales to millions of nodes with logarithmic routing complexity.

 ## Project Status
-This is an active development project with core networking components implemented in Rust.
-The current implementation includes:
+This is an early-stage research and development project.
+The following components are currently under active development:

-- [x] Basic WebRTC transport layer
+- WebRTC transport layer (in progress)
-- [x] Onion routing with Sphinx packet format
+- Onion routing implementation (planning phase)
+- Network protocol design (in progress)
-- [x] Distributed hash table for peer discovery
+- Basic peer discovery (planned)
-- [x] Chunk-based data distribution
-- [ ] Complete WebAssembly integration
-- [ ] Advanced traffic analysis resistance
-- [ ] Formal security proofs

-## Getting Started
-For development and testing:

-1. Install Rust toolchain (stable)
-2. Clone the repository
-3. Run `cargo build --release`
-4. Execute the example applications in the `examples/` directory

-Detailed documentation is available in the `docs/` directory.

-## Contributing
-We welcome contributions in the following areas:

-- Performance optimization
-- Security auditing
-- WebAssembly integration
-- Testing and benchmarking
-- Documentation improvements

-Please read `CONTRIBUTING.md` for development guidelines and code submission process.
+Note: The project is not yet in a buildable or testable state.
+Please check back later for updates on development progress.